MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

   You can also use iTunes to find the app, and then use the **Copy Link** task to get the app URL.

 - **App Bundle ID**: Enter the app [bundle ID](bundle-ids-built-in-ios-apps.md) of the app you want.
 You can show or hide built-in apps and line-of-business apps.

+  To get the app bundle ID:

-Apple's web site has a list of [built-in Apple apps](https://support.apple.com/HT211833).
-To get the bundle ID of an app added to Intune, [you can use the Intune admin center](../apps/get-app-bundle-id-intune-admin-center.md).
+  - Apple's web site has a list of [built-in Apple apps](https://support.apple.com/HT211833).
+  - For apps added to Intune, [you can use the Intune admin center](../apps/get-app-bundle-id-intune-admin-center.md).

 - **App name**: Enter the app name of the app you want.
 You can show or hide built-in apps and line-of-business apps.
 Apple's web site has a list of [built-in Apple apps](https://support.apple.com/en-us/HT211833).
 - **Publisher**: Enter the publisher of the app you want.